automvc/bee/README.md

 * 7.@Column when Javabean attribute is inconsistent with the table column name, define the mapping relationship (not recommended for new system, mainly for compatibility with old system)
 * 8.@Json Entity properties are Javabean and the JSON type column of DB table are converted automatically during parameter setting and query results
 * 9.Support the automatic generation of EDI XML electronic message
+**Cheer** !
+Except for 1, 5, and 9, other items has been added to the V2.1 LTS version

 ### Price
 **Enterprise** users: